Acrolein: Chemical precursor

 A number of useful compounds are made from acrolein, exploiting its bifunctionality.
 The amino acid methionine is produced by addition of methanethiol followed by the Strecker synthesis.
 Acrolein condenses with acetaldehyde and amines to give methylpyridines.
 It is also an intermediate in the Skraup synthesis of quinolines.

 Acrolein will polymerize in the presence of oxygen and in water at concentrations above 22%.
 The color and texture of the polymer depends on the conditions.
 The polymer is a clear, yellow solid.
 In water, it will form a hard, porous plastic.

 Acrolein has been used as a fixative in preparation of biological specimens for electron microscopy.

 Health risks

 Acrolein is toxic and is a strong irritant for the skin, eyes, and nasal passages.
 The main metabolic pathway for acrolein is the alkylation of glutathione.
 The WHO suggests a "tolerable oral acrolein intake" of 7.5 μg per day per kg of body weight.
-Although acrolein occurs in French fries (and other fried foods), the levels are only a few μg per kg.
+Although acrolein occurs in French fries (and other fried foods), the levels are only a few μg per kg, meaning that one would have to consume more than their body weight in fries every day to surpass the limit set by the WHO.
 In response to occupational exposures to acrolein, the US Occupational Safety and Health Administration has set a permissible exposure limit at 0.1 ppm (0.25 mg/m^{3}) at an eight-hour time-weighted average.
 Acrolein acts in an immunosuppressive manner and may promote regulatory cells, thereby preventing the generation of allergies on the one hand, but also increasing the risk of cancer.

 Acrolein was identified as one of the chemicals involved in the 2019 Kim Kim River toxic pollution incident.